igor84/dngin/docs/journal.md

 produced SIMD instructions but there is a number of them so it seems it went through a bit more complicated process to arrive to the same result.
 It is only 1.5 times slower then DMD version, so I think it is good enough.
 Next steps will be to add support to other common BMP formats and structure this code a bit better.

+### 8. Supporting common bmp format
+Unfortunately most applications seem to still save bitmaps in 24bit per pixel format so I decided to add support for loading that format as well.
+I also refactored the code a bit to make it cleaner and so I can write unittest for color channel manipulations and made SIMD work under LDC.
+It turned out I needed to add align(16) to the definition of maskArray.

+Thinking a bit about error handling I realized that code mostly only cares if function succeeds or fails and only the programmer cares about exact reason of failure so functions should log exact errors and just return failed status in most of the cases.
+Thus next step should be to enable logging and I should first try to do it through std.experimental.logger.